 Google will definitely not approve your application if your write-ups are plagiarised.
 So make sure your content is always unique.
 People don’t really know that Google is watching their images as much as they think.
 A lot of people are so focused on the write-up and not the images.
 If you use copyright images on your blog/website, Google will definitely not give you their approval.

 Google is very particular about copyright.
 Take note that a lot of us just visit any website and download images or copy and save them; use them back on our website.
 Most of these images have properties that can be read by Google and most search engines.
 So it will still show Google that this image was gotten from ‘x’ website.
 I advise you to go to a free picture website where you can get free pictures to use.

-Personally, I will advise you to create your pictures yourself (using a camera) but if that is difficult, I advise you use post-production tools like Photo-editors where you can edit and rename content/properties of such images.
+Personally, I will advise you to create your pictures yourself (using a camera).
+Still, if that is difficult, I advise you use post-production tools like Photo-editors where you can edit and rename the content/properties of such images.
 Don’t just grab a picture from the internet or from another website down to your website.
 I advise you to give credit to website owners if you are using their images/content.
 Create backlinks for such content.

 Have a nice blog design and structure